microsoft/BotBuilder-Samples/Node/intelligence-LUIS/README.md

 # LUIS Bot Sample

-A sample bot integrated with a LUIS.ai application for undertanding natural language.
+A sample bot integrated with a LUIS.ai application for understanding natural language.

 [![Deploy to Azure][Deploy Button]][Deploy Node/LUIS]